micgonzalez/DSC-680-Fall-2020-Portfolio-Projects/README.md

 There is also a clear difference between women who have the presence of heart disease and the women who do not.
 This was a good base for me to see how many people had the presence of heart disease between the two genders.
 From this finding I saw that men are more likely to have the presence of heart disease compared to women.

 ## Project Two
 This project was to look at the COVID-19 cases in Los Angeles County.
 With the evidence that a second wave of COVID-19 is coming in the next few months.
 I wanted to focus on the number of cases within this county, since it has many well know cities that reside in it.
-I also wanted to work on a project that relates to the COVID-19 pandemic and my beloved Los Angeles County.+
+I also wanted to work on a project that relates to the COVID-19 pandemic and my beloved Los Angeles County.

 ## Project Three
 coming soon.

 # Challenges